 The ‘Age of Data’ continues to thrive, with data being produced from all industries at a phenomenal rate that introduces numerous challenges regarding the collection, storage and analysis of this data.
-To address this problem, the European Data Science Academy (EDSA) will establish a virtuous learning production cycle for Data Science, and will:
+To address this problem, the European Data Science Academy (EDSA) has established a virtuous learning production cycle for Data Science, and has:

-- Analyse the sector specific skillsets for data analysts across Europe’s main industrial sectors;
+- Analysed the sector specific skillsets for data analysts across Europe’s main industrial sectors;

-- Develop modular and adaptable curricula to meet these Data Science needs; and
+- Developed modular and adaptable curricula to meet these Data Science needs; and

-- Deliver training supported by multiplatform and multilingual learning resources based on these curricula.
+- Delivered training supported by multiplatform and multilingual learning resources based on these curricula.

-Throughout the project, the curricula and learning resources will be guided and evaluated by experts in both Data Science and pedagogy to ensure they meet the needs of the Data Science community.
-The sections below outline some of the activities that are being carried out to help meet these goals.
+Throughout the project, the curricula and learning resources have been guided and evaluated by experts in both Data Science and pedagogy to ensure they meet the needs of the Data Science community.
+The sections below outline some of the activities that have been carried out to help meet these goals.

-EDSA is monitoring trends across the EU to assess the demands for particular Data Science skills and expertise.
-We are leveraging a vast network of European data providers, consumers and intermediaries to “track the pulse” of the European data landscape.
-This allows us to align our criteria with the latest demands of the community.
+EDSA has been monitoring trends across the EU to assess the demands for particular Data Science skills and expertise.
+We have leveraged a vast network of European data providers, consumers and intermediaries to “track the pulse” of the European data landscape.
+This has allowed us to align our criteria with the latest demands of the community.

-Using interviews with Data Science practitioners, an industry advisory board representing a mix of sectors and automated tools for extracting data about job posts and news articles, we are building dashboards to present the current state of the European Data Science landscape, with the data feeding into our curricula development.
+Using interviews with Data Science practitioners, an industry advisory board representing a mix of sectors and automated tools for extracting data about job posts and news articles, we have built an interactive dashboard to present the current state of the European Data Science landscape, with the data feeding into our curricula development.